DamlaSerper/SCM/README.md

     - param[3] = +1 for the region between two circles
     - Example syntax: ```fix top_lid_prim_wall all wall/gran model hertz tangential history primitive type 3 yplane_concencircle_finite 0 0.017 0.069 +1```

-- NOTE: Currently all the new primitives are defined along y axis, for other types please modify the code.
+**- NOTE: Currently all the new primitives are defined along y axis, for other types please modify the code.**
-- NOTE: Shear option is only available with the cylinder primitives.
+**- NOTE: Shear option is only available with the cylinder primitives.**

-## Modifications to the original LIGGGHT-PFM code:
-### 1. fix_wall_gran.cpp
-- Added lines 127-131: Initialising the variables for adjusting the shear velocity according to an equation
-- Modified line 208 (202 in LIGGGHTS-PUBLIC original): removed int from nPrimitiveArgs, making it available outside the constructor
-- Added lines 220-271: Adding code for defining new primitive types
-- Added lines 391-406: Shear error messages
-- Added lines 1118-1124: Updating the shear velocity according to an equation
-- Added lines 1152-1417: SCM implementation
-- Removed lines 119-1120 from LIGGGHTS-PUBLIC
-- Added line 1489: Comment line
-- Added lines 1498-1522: The particle location check (with respect to basket wall) is carried out here

-### 2. fix_wall_gran.h
-- Added lines 298-302: Shear related variables are defined here
-- Added lines 337-351: Variables definition related to new primitive types

-### 3. primitive_wall_definitions.h
-- Added lines 72-75: New primitive wall types definitions
-- Added lines 86-90: Primitive type keywords to be used in LIGGGHTS .in script
-- Added lines 100-105: Number of arguments definition of new primitive wall types
-- Added lines 218-278: Defined a special template for the ycylinder_finite_porous primtive type
-- Added lines 302-309: Defining what to return for chooseContactTemplate function from new primitive types
-- Added lines 331-338: Defining what to return for chooseNeighlistTemplate function from new primitive types
-- Added lines 354-359: Defining what to return for chooseAxis function from new primitive types
-- Added lines 378-383: Defining what to return for chooseCalcRadialDistance function from new primitive types